UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 When building the AST Prototypes for user defined operators are transformed to a FunctionDeclaration [!code-csharp[UserOperatorPrototypes](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/AstBuilder.cs#UserOperatorPrototypes)]

-During construction of the AST all occurances of a user defined operator expression are transformed into a function call for the function that actually implements the behavior for the operator.
+During construction of the AST all occurrences of a user defined operator expression are transformed into a function call for the function that actually implements the behavior for the operator.

 [!code-csharp[UserBinaryOpExpression](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/AstBuilder.cs#UserBinaryOpExpression)]